tweag/nickel/doc/manual/merging.md

 default values for example, the idea is to use metadata to do so (annotations), rather than relying on the left or right position.

-**Warning**: At the time of writing, Nickel's version is 0.1.
-Important additions to merging are planned for coming versions, including priorities and custom merge functions.
+**Warning**: At the time of writing, Nickel's version is 1.0.
+Custom merge functions are planned for a future version.
 They are not detailed here yet.
-For more details, see the associated technical document [RFC001][rfc001].
+See the associated technical document [RFC001][rfc001].

 The section describes the behavior and use-cases of merge, by considering the